iiD4x/GIC-Providers/README.md

-# `Aliucord Plugin Repo Template`
+# `Flixclusive Plugin Repo Template`

-Template for an [Aliucord](https://github.com/Aliucord) plugin repo
+Template for an [Flixclusive](https://github.com/rhenwinch/Flixclusive) plugin repo

 ⚠️ Make sure you check "Include all branches" when using this template

 ## Getting started with writing your first plugin

-This template includes 2 example plugins demonstrating commands and patches which you can find in the ExamplePlugins folder.
+This template includes an example plugin demonstrating how to create your own provider plugin which you can find in the `providers` folder.

 1. Open the root build.gradle.kts, read the comments and replace all the placeholders
 2. Familiarize yourself with the project structure.
 Most files are commented
 3. Build or deploy your first plugin using:
-   - Windows: `.\gradlew.bat MyFirstCommand:make` or `.\gradlew.bat MyFirstCommand:deployWithAdb`
+   - Windows: `.\gradlew.bat MyFirstProvider:make` or `.\gradlew.bat MyFirstProvider:deployWithAdb`
-   - Linux & Mac: `./gradlew MyFirstCommand:make` or `./gradlew MyFirstCommand:deployWithAdb`
+   - Linux & Mac: `./gradlew MyFirstProvider:make` or `./gradlew MyFirstProvider:deployWithAdb`

 ## License